What Government Agencies Still Use SIC Codes?

 When analyzing long time horizons, you may need SIC for older records and continuity across time. | DOL Enforcement Data: SIC |

-A company’s SEC/EDGAR SIC label may not match the NAICS you would assign from establishment-level operating activity.
-This usually reflects different classification purposes and scope, not an error.
+A company’s SEC or EDGAR SIC label may not match the NAICS you would assign from establishment-level operating activity.
+This usually reflects different classification purposes and scope, not necessarily an error.

-- Scope mismatch: issuer-level categorization vs establishment-level activity.
+- Scope mismatch: issuer-level categorization versus establishment-level activity.

-- Boundary mismatch: SIC and NAICS define industries differently; one-to-many conversions are common.
+- Boundary mismatch: SIC and NAICS define industries differently, so one-to-many conversions are common.

 - Best practice: store both fields when relevant and document the mapping logic used.